loredanacirstea/articles/articles/Ethereum Essence: Complex Consensus Operations.md

 Bob will be allowed to move that file only if the end result of the aggregated permissions is true.

-The sequence of boolean operations needed to calculate wether Bob can move the file or not can be done by proposing and voting.
+The sequence of boolean operations needed to calculate whether Bob can move the file or not can be done by proposing and voting.
 Once the sequence is accepted, it can be used by anyone who would want to do the same.

 ## Meta-consensus: Consensus Chaining

 We have talked about some of the puzzle pieces.
 The puzzle itself is a general consensus engine.
-A protocol that allows you to build other consensus protocols by using itself to reach consensus on the new protocol's design.
+A protocol that allows you to build other consensus protocols by using itself to reach a consensus on the new protocol's design.

 The flow would look like this: Alice proposes a new voting mechanism and submits it on-chain (the mechanism itself can even contain pointers to Swarm-stored script files).
 Alice does not have permission to add the voting mechanism to the protocol directly.
-The system therefore announces the submission and creates a new voting resource.
+The system, therefore, announces the submission and creates a new voting resource.
 People can now discuss and vote on it (on or off-chain).
 Developers can run tests on this new mechanism, in the form that was submitted.

 If the vote is successful, Alice's voting mechanism can be fully registered into the protocol and Alice can automatically be granted some new permissions - e.g. "reviewer of mechanism updates".

 And so on.
-This is consensus on future consensus.
+This is a consensus on a future consensus.

 ## Consensus Lifecycle